Skip to main content

 "I'm incredibly proud to be running the Great North Run with our team of colleagues, alumni, and supporters this year, raising vital funds to help students from all backgrounds take advantage of the life-changing experience of a university education at Newcastle University.
 Together, we can make a real difference to their lives.”

-Alumni Marco Amitrano (Managing Partner & Head of Clients and Markets at PwC), Shaun Boyle (M&A Advisory Senior Manager at PwC UK), and Rob McCargow (Director at PwC United) will also join the team running from the Tyne Bridge to South Shields.
+Alumni Marco Amitrano (Senior Partner at PwC UK), Shaun Boyle (M&A Advisory Senior Manager at PwC UK), and Rob McCargow (Director at PwC United) will also join the team running from the Tyne Bridge to South Shields.
 They are dedicated to supporting students through workshops, debates, and the PwC Flying Start Bursary, which alleviates financial strain and allows students to focus on academics.
 The bursary also fosters a sense of belonging, enabling students to fully engage in university life by joining societies and sports teams.

 Long-time supporters of Newcastle University, Nick Kershaw and Gillian Cannon, are also part of the team.
 Gillian, who will be running alongside her niece Beth Cannon, supports female students pursuing STEM subjects through scholarships, mentoring, and networking opportunities.
 Nick Kershaw, the founder of the Impact Marathon, has created a global movement that connects individuals through running.
 Under his guidance, the Impact Marathon has gained international recognition, raising funds for critical causes such as poverty alleviation and gender equality.